Top 5 Signs Your Tap Water Needs Filtration in 2026

 4. Increased Hardness of Your Tap Water

-Hard water is an issue that a number of areas in Australia deal with, particularly in the countryside or in regions that rely on groundwater.
-Hard water has high mineral contents like calcium and magnesium.
-Hard water poses no threat to health, but it has the potential to be a nuisance in your home: Think scaling in your pipes, soap that won’t lather, and irritated skin, to name a few.
+Hard water is an issue many areas in Australia face, particularly in the countryside or regions that rely on groundwater.
+Hard water has a high mineral content, including calcium and magnesium.
+Hard water poses no threat to health, but it can be a nuisance in your home: think scaling in your pipes, soap that won’t lather, and irritated skin, to name a few.

 Why Is Hard Water a Problem?

 Mineral Scales: Hard Water contains minerals, including calcium and magnesium, that can leave mineral scales on dishwasher, washing machine, and kettle surfaces.
-In the long run, this can make these appliances less efficient and last for shorter periods of time.
+In the long run, this can make these appliances less efficient and shorter-lived.

 How Filtration Can Help

-Installing a water softener/filtration system (model to help with mineral reduction) can greatly enhance the quality of your water.
+Installing a water softener/filtration system (one that reduces minerals) can greatly enhance the quality of your water.
 Water conditioners remove calcium and magnesium Ions, which soften the water and help prevent scale buildup.
 This will help you preserve the condition of your plumbing and appliances, as well as enhance the feel of your skin and hair.

 Signs You Should Filter Your Water: